Intermediate disorder limits for multi-layer semi-discrete directed polymers: Introduction

 Corollary \ref{cor:KPZ_line_ensemble_corr} follows from Theorem \ref{thm:main_thm} after recognizing $\cZ^{t,M}_d$ in terms of $Z^{\be_N}_d$ as in equation \eqref{eq:oldZ_newZ_relation} and applying Stirling's formula to estimate the Lebesgue measure of the set $D^{(M)}_d(s)$.
 These calculations are deferred to Section \ref{sec:cor_pf}.

 \begin{rem} Note that in the original Conjecture 2.18 of \cite{CorHam15}, the constant $c_{d,t}^{-1}$ on the RHS of equation \eqref{eq:KPZ_line_ensemble_convergence} was absent.
 This constant is nontrivial only for $d > 1$, and arises due to the ``squeezing'' together of the start and end points of the polymer in the diffusive scaling limit. $c_{d,t}^{-1}$ can be related to the constant that appears due to this same squeezing in equation (12) of \cite{LunWarren15}.
-The object $c_{d,t}^{-1} \cZ_d(t,z)$ also naturally appears when the white noise environment is replaced by a smoothed potential; see equation (14) of \cite{OConnellWarren2015}.
+The normalization $c_{d,t}^{-1} \cZ^{t,M}_d(t,z)$ is also the correct normalization so that the time evolution of this object is related to the 2D Toda equations, see \cite{LunWarren16}.

-Note that the omission of this constant in Conjecture 2.18 of \cite{CorHam15} does not effect any of the analysis of the KPZ equation carried out there, since these applications are based on studying $\cH^t_1$ for which the constant $c_{1,t} \equiv 1$ has no effect. \end{rem} \begin{cor} For each $t>0$, $n\in\bN$, $z \in \bR$, set
+Note that the omission of this constant in Conjecture 2.18 of \cite{CorHam15} does not effect any of the analysis of the KPZ equation carried out there, since these applications are based on studying $\cH^t_1$, defined below in Corollary \ref{cor:unique_KPZ}, for which the constant $c_{1,t} \equiv 1$ has no effect. \end{rem} \begin{cor} For each $t>0$, $n\in\bN$, $z \in \bR$, set

 where we take the convention $\cZ^1_0 \equiv 1$ and the constant $c_{n,t}$ is as in equation \eqref{eq:constant}.
-Then the line ensemble $\left\{ \cH_n^t(z) \right\}_{n\in \bN, z\in \bR}$ satisfies the requirements of being a KPZ$_t$ line ensemble as defined in Theorem 2.15 in \cite{CorHam15}. \end{cor} \begin{proof} In \cite{CorHam15}, the KPZ line ensemble was constructed by showing tightness and then extracting a subsequential limit from rescaled versions of the process $\cZ_d^{1,(M)}$ (see Theorem 3.9 and Lemma 5.1 in \cite{CorHam15}).
+Then the line ensemble $\left\{ \cH_n^t(z) \right\}_{n\in \bN, z\in \bR}$ satisfies the requirements of being a KPZ$_t$ line ensemble as defined in Theorem 2.15 in \cite{CorHam15}. \end{cor} \begin{proof} In \cite{CorHam15}, the KPZ line ensemble was constructed by showing tightness and then extracting a subsequential limit from rescaled versions of the process $\cZ_d^{1,M}$ (see Theorem 3.9 and Lemma 5.1 in \cite{CorHam15}).
 Corollary \ref{cor:KPZ_line_ensemble_corr} identifies the finite dimensional distributions of this process, thereby showing that all the subsequential limits are the same, and identifying this unique limit.
 Following the construction of the KPZ line ensemble in Section 5 of \cite{CorHam15} gives $\cH_n^t$ as in equation \eqref{eq:KPZ_line_ensemble_log}. \end{proof}

 \begin{rem} The main result, Theorem 2.15, of \cite{CorHam15} was to show the \emph{existence} of a line ensemble which satisfies the requirements of being a KPZ line ensemble.
 Corollary \ref{cor:unique_KPZ} gives an explicit formula for the line ensemble constructed in \cite{CorHam15} in terms of the partition functions from \cite{OConnellWarren2015} by the definition in equation \eqref{eq:KPZ_line_ensemble_log}.
 It is reasonable to believe that this line ensemble is the \emph{unique} line ensemble which satisfies the required properties of being a KPZ line ensemble, but this is currently unproven. \end{rem}